 What is Pointing in Construction?

-In building maintenance, pointing is the technique of repairing mortar joints typically between bricks and/or other masonry surfaces.
-The ageing mortar at times cracks and disintegrates which is when we require pointing.
 The defective mortar is removed by power tool or hand and the gap is filled with fresh mortar.
 If possible, the new mortar is desired to be of the same composition as the original mortar.
 Thus, pointing can also be defined as the strengthening of stone or brick masonry joints.

-What are The Different Types of Pointing?
+What are The Different Types of Pointing Used in Construction?

 Pointing does not mean simply filling up the mortar joints in masonry work.
 There are 8 types of pointing in construction to protect the joints from the adverse atmosphere.
 Deciding the type of pointing to be used on mortar joints depends on what it is protecting the joints from.
 Here’s a list of the different types of pointing: